-12.7.
+13.1.
 Master of Science in International Relations

 In an increasingly interdependent world, it is important for professionals to have an understanding of the complex issues that go beyond our own borders.
-Virginia International University's Master of Science in International Relations (MIR) is a graduate-level degree that arms students with the tools to not only understand the implications of global issues in today's world, but also trains graduates to work in a dynamic and fast-paced environment in a professional setting.
+Virginia International University's MS in International Relations is a graduate-level degree that arms students with the tools to not only understand the implications of global issues in today's world, but also trains graduates to work in a dynamic and fast-paced environment in a professional setting.